chastitywhiterose/Assembly/books/DOS/Assembly-Arithmetic-Algorithms-DOS.md

 text db 'Hello World!',0Dh,0Ah,0

-; This section is for the putstring function I wrote.
+;This section is for the putstring function I wrote.
-; It will print any zero terminated string that register ax points to
+;It will print any zero terminated string that register ax points to

-stdout dw 1 ; value of standard output
+stdout dw 1 ; variable for standard output so that it can theoretically be redirected

 putstring:

+push ax
+push bx
+push cx
+push dx

-mov bx,ax ; copy ax to bx as well.
-Now both registers have the address of the main_string
+mov bx,ax                  ;copy ax to bx for use as index register

-putstring_strlen_start: ; this loop finds the length of the string as part of the putstring function
+putstring_strlen_start:    ;this loop finds the length of the string as part of the putstring function

-cmp [bx], byte 0 ; compare this byte byte at address with 0 jz putstring_strlen_end ; if comparison was zero, jump to loop end because we have found the length inc bx jmp putstring_strlen_start
+cmp [bx], byte 0           ;compare this byte with 0 jz putstring_strlen_end    ;if comparison was zero, jump to loop end because we have found the length inc bx                     ;increment bx (add 1) jmp putstring_strlen_start ;jump to the start of the loop and keep trying until we find a zero

 putstring_strlen_end:

 sub bx,ax                  ; sub ax from bx to get the difference for number of bytes mov cx,bx                  ; mov bx to cx mov dx,ax                  ; dx will have address of string to write

 mov ah,40h                 ; select DOS function 40h write
 mov bx,[stdout]            ; file handle 1=stdout
 int 21h                    ; call the DOS kernel

-ret ; return to calling location
+pop dx
+pop cx
+pop bx
+pop ax

+ret
 ```

 If you assembled it and ran it in DOS, you should get